Report a noise nuisance

 - try to gather evidence (such as ear-witness accounts and recordings) to pursue legal action if the neighbour continues to cause noise problems

-- serve fines up to a maximum of £5,000 for domestic noise and up to £20,000 for commercial noise if someone is found guilty of failing to comply with a Noise Abatement Notice, and possibly seize sound equipment if the problem continues
+- where appropriate, take court action for which fines of up to a maximum of £5,000 for domestic noise and up to £20,000 for commercial noise can be issued if someone is found guilty of failing to comply with a Noise Abatement Notice, and possibly seize sound equipment if the problem continues

 If we need to pursue legal action to resolve your noise complaint, and you’re happy for us to do so, your identity may be revealed to your neighbour during legal proceedings.
 For example, your neighbour will have a legal right to know who made a complaint against them if they decide to appeal a Noise Abatement Notice in court.
 You could also be required to give evidence if the case goes to court.